The Diet Factory: How to Personalize Your Diet for Success!

 Part Two: Calories

-While “counting calories” has gotten a bad name in recent years, there is a fundamental truth that weight loss and optimal health management involves the basic calculation of:
+While “counting calories” has gotten a bad name in recent years, there is a fundamental truth that fat loss and optimal health management involves the basic calculation of:

 Calories in must be less than or equal to calories burned.